 3. Terms and definitions, symbols and conventions

+3.1 General

 For the purposes of this document, the terms and definitions given in ISO/IEC 2382:2015, TR 24772–1:2019, and the following apply.
 Other terms are defined where they appear in italic type.

 ISO and IEC maintain terminology databases for use in standardization are available at: